omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

   templateFolderName    name of the folder in which the template files are templateFolderPath    workspace path of the folder in which the template files are templateProject       name of the project that defines the template

+The New OMNeT++ Project wizard also defines the following variables:

+  projectName, rawProjectName
+                        the project name, "as is" ProjectName           sanitized* project name with first letter capitalized projectname           sanitized project name in all lowercase PROJECTNAME           sanitized project name in all uppercase
+     * sanitization means making the name suitable as a NED or C/C++ identifier (spaces, punctuation and other unfit chars replaced with underscore, etc.)

 Other variables may come from custom template pages, see later.